fbeauKmi/V2.3934/README.md

 [MapleLeafMakers/Klippermacros](https://github.com/MapleLeafMakers/KlipperMacros),
 [jlas1/Klicky-Probe](https://github.com/jlas1/Klicky-Probe).

-Some are inspired by : Falcon14141, elpopo_eng, jschuh, Ette
+Some are inspired by : Falcon14141, elpopo_eng, Ette

 Comments on printer.cfg link the authors or source of inspiration.

 Only one script is an original idea (no the best) :
-- material.cfg  (material management, store parameters et apply it: _eg. pressure_advance, extrude_factor..._ )
+- db_filament.cfg  (previously material.cfg) (filament management, store parameters et apply it: _eg. pressure_advance, extrude_factor..._ )
-These parameters are called from print_start, calibration macros, ...
+Those parameters are called from print_start, calibration macros, ...

 Many thanks to the voron french community #honhonbaguette.